Financial help for isolated students

 The nominated vehicle you use to transport your child must be a private vehicle that you own.

-If the vehicle is owned by someone else, you must include a statutory declaration from the owner giving their consent for you to drive the vehicle for the purpose of transporting your child to and from school.
-This declaration must accompany each application you make.
+If the vehicle is owned by someone else, you must include a statutory declaration from the owner giving their consent for you to drive the vehicle to transport your child to and from school.
+You must provide this declaration with each application you make.

 The nominated vehicle must be registered with the NT Motor Vehicle Registry for the intended claim period.

 The amount you can claim depends on the distance travelled between your home and school